apexrl/Imitation-Learning-Paper-Lists/README.md

 4. Can not interact with Environments -> Batch RL (see a particular list in [here](https://github.com/apexrl/Batch-RL-Paper-Lists).)

 In this collection, we will concentrate on the general setting and we collect other settings in "Other-Settings" section.
-For other settings, such as "Self-imitation learning" which imitate the policy from one's own historical data, we do not regard it as a imitation learning task.
+For other settings, such as "Self-imitation learning" which imitate the policy from one's own historical data, we do not regard it as an imitation learning task.

-These paper are classified mainly based on their methodology instead and their specific task settings (except single-agent/multi-agent settings) but since there are many cross-domain papers, the classification is just for reference.
-As you can see, there are much works that are focus on Robotics.
+These papers are classified mainly based on their methodology instead and their specific task settings (except single-agent/multi-agent settings) but since there are many cross-domain papers, the classification is just for reference.
+As you can see, much works focus on Robotics, especially papers of UCB.

 # Overview
 * [Single-Agent](https://github.com/Ericonaldo/Imitation-Learning-Paper-Lists#Single-Agent)